defaultkavy/elexis/README.md

-# Fluent - A mordern way to build web.
+# Fluent.ts - A mordern way to build web.
 Inspired by jQuery, but not selecting query anymore, just create it.

 ## Usage